wp-plugins/dandyid-services/readme.txt

 == Screenshots ==

-1. Favicons and text-links.
+1. Favicons and text-links shown in the blog sidebar.

-2. Favicons only.
+2. Favicons shown in the blog sidebar.

-3. Text-links only.
+3. Text-links shown in the blog sidebar.

 4. The DandyID Services settings page.

-5. The DandyID Services settings page in Chinese language.
+5. The DandyID Services settings page, Chinese.

 == Change History ==

+= Rev 1.4.7  2009-Mar-18 =

+- Updated descriptions on screenshots.

 = Rev 1.4.6  2009-Mar-14 =